nicoverbruggen/NickelTypeFix/README.md

 ## Configuration

-Settings live in `KOBOeReader/.adds/nickel-type-fix/config` (auto-created with these defaults on first boot — there's no shipped template file).
+Settings live in `KOBOeReader/.adds/nickel-type-fix/config` (auto-created with these defaults on first boot; there's no shipped template file).
 Changes take effect on reboot.

 | Key | Default | Meaning |
 |-----|---------|---------|